 You missed the best grants

-Sorry chum, the best grants were withdrawn from the market years ago, doubtless after one too many headlines in the press about how they were being handed out to buyers of expensive, luxury and sports-type cars.
+Sorry chum, the grants were withdrawn from the market years ago, doubtless after one too many headlines in the press about how they were being handed out to buyers of expensive, luxury and sports-type cars.
 And to add insult to injury, without notice to consumers or the car industry, on 14 June the government announced it was ending grants altogether.

 Meanwhile, the grant that contributes to the cost of installing an electric car charger at home has been slashed.
 It was £500, a significant sum that could almost cover all the costs.
 It’s now £350, which won’t go all that far when ordering a 7kW or 22kW fast charger for home use – in my case leaving me with a chunky £943 (including VAT) to settle for a Zappi 7kW smart charger.
 Ouch.